2022 update of this article is complete!

-Barefoot Method for Navicular – “navicular” is not a diagnosis you want to hear from your vet, but it is often used as a catch all term for heel pain.
-This group was created to “support those who have chosen to rehab their navicular horse barefoot.
+Barefoot Rehab for Navicular – This group, run by my colleague Alicia Harlov of The Humble Hoof, “was made to support those who have chosen to rehab their navicular horse barefoot.
 We encourage you to share stories, ask for advice, say what has worked (or not worked!) for your horse, or post barefoot related articles.”
-This group does not allow specific trimming advice (actually a wonderful policy here).
-If you want a supportive community, and information on diet, then definitely try this one.

 Did I miss any good ones?
 Let me know if you are a part of any hoofcare related Facebook groups that you love.

 Find my post on my favorite hoof care and trimming books here.

 Follow me on Facebook for lots of hoof pictures and educational posts: Sole Purpose Hoof Care.